vespa-engine/documentation/documentation/tutorials/blog-search.md

 The first feature we will look at is how an attribute can be used to change the order of the hits that are returned when you do a query.
-By now, you have probably noticed that hits are returned in order of descending relevance.
-(If not, take a moment to verify this.)
+By now, you have probably noticed that hits are returned in order of descending relevance, i.e., how well the document matches the query — if not, take a moment to verify this.
-With our original query for "music AND festival"?
-We got seven document hits, and — only considering date and relevance for each document — the output and order looks like this:

-    {...
-        "relevance": 0.261262217185,
-        "fields": {...
-            "date": **20120409**
-        }
-    },
-    {...
-        "relevance": 0.126084565522,
-        "fields": {...
-            "date": **20120410**
-        }
-    },
-    {...
-        "relevance": 0.0871006875725,
-        "fields": {...
-            "date": **20120417**
-        }
-    },
-    {...
-        "relevance": 0.0864373902049,
-        "fields": {...
-            "date": **20120409**
-        }
-    },
-    {...
-        "relevance": 0.0864092913995,
-        "fields": {...
-            "date": **20120326**
-        }
-    },
-    {...
-        "relevance": 0.0560099448101,
-        "fields": {...
-            "date": **20120406**
-        }
-    },
-    {...
-        "relevance": 0.055545350117,
-        "fields": {...
-            "date": **20120424**
-        }
-    }

-The hits are sorted by relevance; the better the document matched our query, the higher the relevance, and the higher up in the list of hits.
-Now try to send the following query to Vespa and look at the order of the hits:
+Now try to send the following query to Vespa, and look at the order of the hits:

     $ curl -s 'http://localhost:8080/search/?yql=select+*+from+sources+*+where+default+contains+%22music%22+AND+default+contains+%22festival%22+order+by+date%3B' | python -m json.tool

+By default, sorting is done in ascending order.
+This can also be specified by appending `asc` after the sort attribute name.
-Adding the keyword `desc` after the attribute name leads to sorting in descending order, while omitting the keyword (or using `asc`) sorts the results in ascending order.
+To sort the result in descending order, add the keyword `desc` after the sort attribute name.

     $ curl -s 'http://localhost:8080/search/?yql=select+*+from+sources+*+where+default+contains+%22music%22+AND+default+contains+%22festival%22+order+by+date+desc%3B' | python -m json.tool

 ### Query time data grouping

-*Grouping* is the concept of looking through all matching documents at query-time and then performing a set of operations on the data in specific fields across all the documents — some common use cases include:
+_Grouping_ is the concept of looking through all matching documents at query-time and then performing operations with specified fields across all the documents — some common use cases include:

-- Find all the unique values for a given field, make **one group per unique value**, and return the count of documents per group
+- Find all the unique values for a given field, make **one group per unique value**, and return the count of documents per group.
 - **Group documents by time and date** in fixed-width or custom-width buckets.
-  An example of fixed-width buckets could be to group all documents by year, while an example of custom buckets could be to sort bug tickets by date of creation into the buckets *Today*, *Past Week*, *Past Month*, *Past Year*, and *Everything else*
+  An example of fixed-width buckets could be to group all documents by year, while an example of custom buckets could be to sort bug tickets by date of creation into the buckets _Today_, _Past Week_, _Past Month_, _Past Year_, and _Everything else_.
-- Calculate the **minimum/maximum/average value** for a given field
+- Calculate the **minimum/maximum/average value** for a given field.

-Displaying such groups and their size (in terms of matching documents per group) on a search result page (SERP), is a common way to let end-users refine and narrow down their search by clicking on a single link.
+Displaying such groups and their sizes (in terms of matching documents per group) on a search result page, with a link to each such group, is a common way to let end-users refine and narrow down their search.

 For now we will only do a very simple grouping query to get a list of unique values for `date` ordered by the number of documents they occur in and top 3 is